atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-package : class java.lang.String : Package where the annotation is sourced
+pkg : class java.lang.String : Package where the annotation is sourced

-arg1 : class java.lang.String : No Description
+annotation : class java.lang.String : The annotation to add

 ### `blockingProblem`